mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 Then you should be all set to give it a go:

 ```bash
 $ salt-sproxy some-device test.ping
 ```

-I am not going to detail on this further, but you can follow the notes from [this guide](https://docs.saltstack.com/en/latest/topics/proxyminion/index.html) with the minor differences described above.
+I am not going to detail on this further, but you can follow the notes from [this guide](https://docs.saltstack.com/en/latest/topics/proxyminion/index.html) with the minor differences for salt-sproxy described above.

 In the exact same way, you can use any of the [natively available Proxy modules](https://docs.saltstack.com/en/develop/ref/proxy/all/index.html) and